AthensStateComputerScience/pycrafty/README.md

 ```
 You should see a version number displayed in the terminal.

-Run ```npm install``` from the folder which holds the Pycraft code.
+Run ```npm install``` from the folder which holds the Pycrafty code.
 This will install any dependencies for the server on the machine.

-Next, start a server for Pycraft by running the command
+Next, start a server for Pycrafty by running the command
 ```
 node bin\www
 ```
 in the project root directory.

-Then to launch the Pycraft application go to the address localhost:3000 in a web browser.
+Then to launch the Pycrafty application go to the address localhost:3000 in a web browser.
 You should now see the full work environment.

 # Create a script: